oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 p Motorcycle.wheels
 p Car.wheels
 ```
+> What does this code output, and why?
+What does this demonstrate about class variables, and why we should avoid using class variables when working with inheritance?

 This code demonstrates that in the context of inheritance, class variables can behave in unexpected and even dangerous ways.
 This is because when a class variable is defined within a class, there is only one copy of that class variable across all sub-classes and all instances of the classes in the inheritance chain.
 This means that if we override a class variable from within a sub-class, it will affect the class variable in the super class and all other sub-classes further down the inheritance chain.